 Davos is the highest town in Europe (1'560 m above sea level).
 The quality and diversity of its facilities is unique: First class leisure options in summer and winter alike in an intact, imposing mountain world, exemplary meeting infrastructure, internationally acclaimed sports and cultural events, renowned museums, galleries and music festivals.
 With its characteristic alpine flat roof, Davos has developed its very own building style.
 The Davos ice stadium (1981) is one of the most architecturally interesting of its kind in Europe.
 Exceptional hotels, restaurants and shopping opportunities are further advantages of the alpine metropolis.

 Meeting, knowledge and research town

 Davos is the clear leader in the global meeting market in the mountains.
-With good reason: Davos possesses a rich tradition, as the leading-edge conference centre in the Alps and, in the World Economic Forum (WEF), hosts an event with pronounced international charisma.
-However, Davos is far more than simply a meeting town: The town is home to a range of renowned research stations such as the AO, national institute for snow and avalanche research, a wide range of specialised clinics and hospitals, whilst also being a town for energy, education and knowledge at the same time.
-All of this, embedded in a natural environment, located 1560 m above sea level, is what creates the globally renowned "Spirit of Davos".
+With good reason: Davos possesses a rich tradition as the leading-edge conference center in the Alps and, in the World Economic Forum (WEF), hosts an event with pronounced international charisma.
+However, Davos is far more than simply a meeting town: The town is home to a range of renowned research stations such as the AO, National Institute for Snow and Avalanche research, a wide range of specialised clinics and hospitals, whilst also being a town for energy, education and knowledge at the same time.
+All of this, embedded in a natural environment, located 1560 m above sea level is what creates the globally renowned "Spirit of Davos".